kendoff/kendoff.github.com/community.md

 	</div>

 	<div data-place="1" class="auto-column" style="width: 295px; margin-right: 0px; float: right; min-height: 200px; ">
-		<p>We really want you to get involved in Jentrata and we love contributions.
+		<p>We really want you to get involved in SciDom and we love contributions.
 The first way to get involved is to join the community discussions.
-The main mailing list is hosted at the Jentrata google group.</p>
+The main mailing list is hosted at the SciDom google group.</p>
 		<p/>
 		<a href="http://groups.google.com/group/jentrata" target="_self" title="" class="btn alignleft" style="display:block;">Join Us!</a>